 We hope this gave you a better understanding of the difference between gallery quality glass and seconds.
-Now when you see our seconds carts or visit us this weekend for Seconds in the Garden you’ll be a more informed shopper!
+Now when you see our seconds carts or you’ll be a more informed shopper!

-If you’d like to learn ways to display your seconds in the garden, read last week’s blog post here.
+If you’d like to learn ways to display your seconds in the garden, read our blog post here.

 If you would prefer to book a private appointment to avoid crowds, please call us at 248-745-3768 for scheduling.
 Don’t forget that we also offer curbside pickup Tuesday – Saturday from 10am – 3pm.
 Click here for more info.